DataDog/documentation/content/en/tracing/profiler/profiler_troubleshooting.md

 ## Creating and using a JFR template override file

-Override templates help you override specific profiling properties.
-Care should be taken as the default settings are balanced for a good tradeoff between overhead and data density that should work well in most cases.
-In order to use an override file, perform the following steps:
+Override templates let you specify profiling properties to override.
+However, the default settings are balanced for a good tradeoff between overhead and data density that cover most use cases.
+To use an override file, perform the following steps:

 1. Create an override file in a directory accessible by dd-java-agent at service invocation:
     ```